Top of the page

 Insomnia is the inability to sleep well.
-It is a common problem for most people at some time.
 Insomnia may make it hard for you to get to sleep, stay asleep, or sleep as long as you need to.
 This can make you tired and grouchy during the day.
 It can also make you forgetful, less effective at work, and unhappy.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.